The Western Landowners Alliance advances policies and practices that sustain

 WLA Recommendations on Working Lands and Wildlife

-WLA convened a forum evergreen to develop policy improvements to better support landowners and working lands in the conservation and recovery of wildlife.
+WLA convened a forum to develop policy improvements to better support landowners and working lands in the conservation and recovery of wildlife.
 Read the recommendations here.